Legislative Acts

 6. Stablecoin chapter: Stablecoin issuance requires permission and Central Bank consultation; reserve assets must be fully maintained, held by domestic financial institutions, separated from proprietary property, and subject to redemption, disclosure, and reporting rules.

 7. Market order and penalties: The act prohibits false statements, fraud, concealment, and manipulation; it also creates criminal liability, administrative penalties, corporate responsibility, and transition rules.
+Serious fraud or market manipulation can carry up to 10 years of imprisonment and a fine of NT$200 million.

 June 3 Attendance